too-old-to-code/time-slotter/readme.md

 ```

-If timeslots don't fit exactly between the given times, you can decide to make the last timeslot finish exaclty on the end time, by setting the `pushToEndTime` option to true.
+If timeslots don't fit exactly between the given times, you can decide to make the last timeslot finish exactly on the end time, by setting the `pushToEndTime` option to true.
 This will push all the slots away from the start time towards the end time.

 ```
 let options = { joinOn: ' - ', pushToEndTime: true }